tarsmachine/tarsmachine.github.io/index.md

 ### The Master Plan

 1. Build a search engine for network-driven knowledge
-2. The users iterate knowledge with other knowledge branch owner in the network
+2. The users iterate knowledge with other knowledge branch owners in the network
-3. A better knolwedge input & output system for the machine learning data pipeline
+3. A structured knolwedge input & output system is good for building efficient machine learning data pipeline
 3. Use the unique data to train the customizable personal knowledge AI

 ---